 Our advanced credit analytics enable us to identify and reject approximately 80% of the Xiaoying Card Loan applicants due to their credit profile and fraud concerns.
 For the remaining applicants, we offer differentiated credit pricing and credit limits to those prime borrowers based on individual credit grades.
 Based on our prediction of the applicant's likelihood of future delinquency and his/her profile, our risk management system assigns a credit grade to each remaining Xiaoying Card Loan applicant, with risk level A representing the lowest risk, risk level D representing the highest risk.
-Such credit grade is a comprehensive credit level generally determined based on the grouping of an applicant's basic information, credit history and behavior data, including personal identity information, education background, consumption and social network behavior, and insurance decision opinion from ZhongAn.
-ZhongAn's assessment model is based on information from various databases, including PBOC CRC which is only available to licensed financial institutions.
+Such credit grade is a comprehensive credit level generally determined based on the grouping of an applicant's basic information, credit history and behavior data, including personal identity information, education background, consumption and social network behavior, and insurance or guarantee decision opinion from our financial institutional cooperators.
 Credit grade is determined at the time of a loan application and will not be adjusted until the borrower applies for another loan, when the repayment history of all the existing loans will be added into the risk model to determine the credit grade for the new loan application.
-We assign the credit line primarily based on the credit grade of an applicant.
-For example, for credit card balance transfer product of Xiaoying Card Loan, after the initial screening, we will generally reject applicants within the bottom 10% credit grades, and the average credit line for applicants between bottom 10-20% credit grades, is approximately RMB2,000 and the average credit line for applicants in the top 10% credit grade is approximately RMB23,000.
+In addition to the individual specification attaching to the credit grade for each applicant, from time to time, we adjust the overall standard of each credit risk level based on market conditions and our risk management policies when we believe necessary.